Enerhim/Enerhim/README.md

 - 🔭 I’m currently working on a [Neural Network from Scratch]
 - 🌱 I’m currently learning Web Development and Artificial Intelligence
-- 🤔 I’m looking for help with backpropagation
+- 🤔 I’m looking for help with React Native